 // Build Number

-// You can specify all the value or you can default the Revision and Build Numbers
+// You can specify all the values, or you can default the revision and build numbers

 // by using the '*' as shown below:

-// To sign your assembly, you must specify a key to use.
-For more information about
+// To sign your assembly you must specify a key to use.
+See the

-// Use the attributes below to control which key is used for signing.
+// Use the following attributes to control that key is used for signing.

 // (*) If no key is specified, the assembly is not signed.

 // (*) KeyName refers to a key that has been installed in the Crypto Service